allanwhite/contentful-mc-uploader/content/in-echo/podcastEntry/1-marc-chasin-md/innovationarticle.md

 Author: travis

-personType: Guest

 Guest: Dr. Marc Chasin

 Date: 12/19/2014

-Tags:
+Tags: innovation

+Postmedia: |
-Postmedia: <iframe src="//fast.wistia.net/embed/iframe/uinuil0g5t" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="312"></iframe>
+<iframe src="//fast.wistia.net/embed/iframe/uinuil0g5t" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="312"></iframe>

 Summary: Dr. Chasin is Vice President & Chief Information Officer of St. Luke's Health System in Boise, Idaho.
 He joined Travis to talk about where patients fit into innovation.
 The theme of the conversation was "Voice of a Patient: Why the front line should be involved in innovation."
 We were blown away by the insight Dr. Chasin gave in our inaugural interview.